How to Use VLOOKUP with Multiple Criteria?

 = VLOOKUP(H6 & H7, A3:E22, 5, FALSE)

-It will return the salary of the looked up the employee, Dhruv from Sales Department.
+It will return the salary of the looked up the employee, Dhruv, from the Sales Department.

 Suppose you have the sales data for two different products for 12 months, as shown below.

 You want to create a lookup table in excel, in which you enter the month and the product id, and it returns the sales for that product during that month.

 To do this, you can use the VLOOKUP and Match Formula in excel:

 = VLOOKUP( F4, A3:C14, MATCH( F5, A2:C2, 0 ), 0)